joomengine/jcb-documentation/068-Library-Manager-Anticipated-Functionality.md

 [00:09:33](https://www.youtube.com/watch?v=joT8weuPcwU&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h09m33s)

-Previously, such functionality was **hardcoded in the compiler**—for instance, automatically detecting UIkit v2 usage.
+Previously, such functionality was **hardcoded in the compiler**-for instance, automatically detecting UIkit v2 usage.
 The new system aims to make this behavior **dynamic and developer-driven**.

 You can still leverage global library buttons such as: